charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Pay-to-Win.md

 		- The most obvious examples are games like Valorant or Apex Legends but you might respond to that by saying “but kets those games are huge, T&L is just a little Korean MMO”.
 		- Well, this little Korean MMO is one of the best-selling games on Steam, ever.
 Ever.
 It’s got more players right now than Apex Legends, so to say it’s a scale thing or a size thing doesn’t work.
 		- Or, you might, “but kets this an MMO, those are competitive shooters”.
 So what?
 What does an MMO do that requires higher margins?
 Even if it does, Once Human was massively successful while it’s microtransactions were entirely cosmetic, so why can’t T&L?
 		- Then you might say, “but kets of course they’re gonna make as much money as possible, why wouldn’t they?”
 Well, of course they would - that’s the point, that’s the problem, they’re greedy and want to milk their players for as much as they can.
-Glad we agree.
 	2. The second argument is that you’d have to spend a lot of money, basically be a whale, to be significantly further ahead.
 		- I won’t spend much time on this argument.
 		- The amount of money you spend is literally a non-argument.
 If spending money gives you a gameplay advantage, it’s pay-to-win.